-In 2017, German exports to Equatorial Guinea were worth approximately 14.9 million euros and imports from there around 98.1 million euros.
+Bilateral trade relations are developing in a positive direction, albeit at a modest level.
 Germany’s main exports to Equatorial Guinea are beverages, production facilities, machinery and motor vehicles.
 Its main imports from Equatorial Guinea are oil and chemical products.

 Germany provided development cooperation until the mid-1990s.
 Since then, Equatorial Guinea has not qualified for support from this programme due to its high per capita income.
-Every year, the German Embassy supports a few microprojects in the areas of agriculture, biodiversity and education.

 Cultural relations between Equatorial Guinea and Germany are based on initiatives by individuals.
 Prior to its closure, the German Embassy in Malabo had in recent years organised several cultural projects as well as measures to promote sport in cooperation with European partners.